-The underwriters initially propose to offer the notes to the public at the public offering price set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at a price that represents a concession not in excess of 0.35% of the principal amount per note.
-The underwriters may allow, and those dealers may reallow, a concession to certain other broker/dealers not in excess of 0.25% of the principal amount per note.
-After the initial offering of the notes to the public, the offering price and other selling terms may from time to time be varied by the underwriters.
+The underwriters initially propose to offer the notes to the public at the public offering prices set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at a price that represents a concession not in excess of 0.400% of the principal amount per 2020 note or 0.500% of the principal amount per 2040 note.
+The underwriters may allow, and those dealers may reallow, a concession to certain other broker/dealers not in excess of 0.250% of the principal amount per 2020 note or 0.250% of the principal amount per 2020 note or 0.250% of the principal amount per 2020 note or 0.250% of the principal amount per 2040 note.
+After the initial offering of the notes of each series to the public, the offering price and other selling terms may from time to time be varied by the underwriters.

-The following table shows the underwriting discount (expressed as a percentage of the principal amount of the notes) to be paid by us to the underwriters in connection with this offering.
+The following table shows the underwriting discount (expressed as a percentage of the principal amount of the notes of each series) to be paid by us to the underwriters in connection with this offering.